m-loay/OOP_Concepts/Tut22_Qeue/README.md

 #Tut22_Qeue
 Object Oriented Programming

-The purpose of the tutorial to implement a sstack template.
+The purpose of the tutorial to implement a queue template.

 1. mkdir Debug
 2. cd Debug